weaviate/weaviate-io/docs/weaviate/core-knowledge/index.md

 Welcome to the Weaviate **Concepts**.

-This section focusses on the core **knowledge** required to understand and use Weaviate.
-That includes an overview of what Weaviate is and what its core components are, as well as a little bit of how they work.
+This section aims to explain key aspects that will help you get the most out of Weaviate.

 By the time you are done reading these pages, you should have some familiarity with Weaviate and its components.
-You may then wish to move onto our in-depth explanations about Weaviate's [architecture](../architecture/index.md).
+You may then wish to move onto [advanced concepts](../architecture/index.md), which will cover aspects related to resource requirements, performance, and scalability.

 These "Concepts" sections are largely theoretical, and you can treat them as background reading.
 If you are after something more practical, the [quickstart tutorial](../getting-started/index.md) will help you.
-Then, the [references](../references/index.md) section provides specifics of various aspects, such as endpoints, client libraries, schema or modules.
+Then, the [references](../references/index.md) section provides descriptions of various aspects, such as endpoints, client libraries, schema or modules.

 ## More resources